Cursor

 ---

 Loaded on every conversation.
-Gives the agent the project layout, first-steps workflow, and a complete MCP tool reference table.
-This is the baseline context — the agent always knows what sitemd is and what tools it has.
+Gives the agent the project layout, first-steps workflow, and a complete CLI command reference table.
+This is the baseline context — the agent always knows what sitemd is and what commands it has.

 sitemd-pages (auto-attaches on page files)